Hawksmoor (restaurant): Development

+Ownership

 In 2013, the founders sold a majority stake in the chain to the private equity group Graphite Capital — investors in other London businesses such as the Groucho Club and Wagamama.

 The valuation was £35 million but the founders planned to continue to work and invest in the business.

-The company has been ranked three star Sunday Times Best Companies for eight consecutive years (in 2014 was the best restaurant company to work for), three star Sustainable Restaurant Association award as well as being involved in variety of charity projects (predominantly for Action Against Hunger, for which Hawksmoor has raised/donated over £1m).

-Reception
+In 2024 the company was reported to be up for sale, hoping to expand its overseas operation, with restaurants in Chicago, Dublin, and New York, in addition to ten in the UK, at the time.
+Graphite Capital did not comment on "market rumours", and Hawksmoor was still listed in its portfolio in October 2025.

+News

 Giles Coren, reviewing the Seven Dials branch in The Times, praised it as "great, great steak.
-Best you’ll find anywhere. ... cooked medium rare at Hawksmoor's suggestion and had deep black charry cooking flavours and sweet pink fruity juices.
-The fillet was uncommonly flavourful, the sirloin unusually tender.
-There was no texture-taste compromise to consider, it was all good.
-All, all good".
+Best you’ll find anywhere."

+In July 2025, the restaurant group Hawksmoor asked far-right activist Tommy Robinson to leave one of its premises.
+A spokesperson for the company later issued a statement to The Caterer confirming the decision and reiterating the company's values.

 Locations

-Hawksmoor runs seven London restaurants, including: Air Street, Borough, Guildhall, Knightsbridge, Seven Dials, Spitalfields, and Wood Wharf.

-They also run restaurants in Edinburgh, Manchester, and New York City.
+As of 2025, Hawksmoor operates seven restaurants in London, in Air Street, Borough, Guildhall, Knightsbridge, Seven Dials, Spitalfields, and Wood Wharf.
+Outside London, the group has restaurants in Edinburgh, Manchester and Liverpool.
+Internationally, Hawksmoor has restaurants in New York City, Chicago and Dublin.

-Hawksmoor plans to open restaurants in Liverpool in autumn 2022 and in Dublin in spring 2023.

 Awards

-In February 2020, Hawksmoor was recognized at the Best Companies to Work For special awards 2020 in the "Innovation in Engagement" category.
+In February 2020, Hawksmoor was recognised at the Best Companies to Work For special awards 2020 in the "Innovation in Engagement" category.